gogins/csound-cxx-opcodes/README.md

 computed by the ClangInvokable are returned in the outputs argument.

-When the Csound instrument that has created the `clang_invoke` opcode is turned off, Csound calls the `ClangInvokable::oteoff` method.
+When the Csound instrument that has created the `clang_invoke` opcode is turned off, Csound calls the `ClangInvokable::noteoff` method.
 At that time, the ClangInvokable should release any system resources or memory that it has acquired.